 Walking and Running

 Walking (or running) within Great Park and into the surrounding areas is an easy option, thanks to the improved network of attractive and convenient footpath links, including the introduction of a new footpath between the Park and Ride site and Brunton First School.
 The pedestrian, cycle and bus-only connections along Brunton Lane, over the A1, can also make active travel a quicker option for trips across the park.

 Within NGP there is a mosaic of habitats including ponds, woodlands and meadows.
 So, for residents who want to enjoy nature close to home, or employees based at NGP who want to get out at lunch or after work, there are a number of Welly Walks to explore.

 For those looking to start commuting on foot, we’ve created some essential guides to get you started, whether you’re living or working at the Great Park.
 Check them out here:

 Cycling is a great way to get around, and there has never been a better time to get out on your bike whether alone, with friends or with your family.
-The Great Park has a number of cycle routes (checkout the Masterplan page to see where), including the mainly traffic free Brunton Lane running through the centre of the site.
+The Great Park has a number of cycle routes (check out the Masterplan page to see where), including the mainly traffic-free Brunton Lane running through the centre of the site.

 All of the local Metro stations have cycle storage facilities available, making cycling as part of a longer trip an easy option.

-For those willing to cycling a little further, Newcastle city centre can be reached in around 30 minutes, which when you consider the time it takes to park and get through traffic is probably quicker than a journey in the car.
+For those willing to cycle a little further, Newcastle city centre can be reached in around 30 minutes, which when you consider the time it takes to park and get through traffic is probably quicker than a journey in the car.